This post contains affiliate links. Please read our disclosure.

 6. Open vs. Closed Office Doors

 In the U.S., an open door usually signals approachability.
-In Japan, an open door doesn’t mean someone is available—it might even suggest the opposite.
+In Japan, an open door doesn’t necessarily mean someone is available and may even suggest the opposite.

 7. Role of Alcohol in Business